 flavour: Semi-tart, mildly zesty and sweet

 Water kefir grains are clusters of bacteria and yeast with a clump-like appearance.
-The bacteria and yeasts in the grains utilise the sugar in water kefir to produce lactic acid, carbon monoxide and a small amount of ethanol.
+The bacteria and yeasts in the grains utilise the sugar in water kefir to produce lactic acid, carbon dioxide and a small amount of ethanol.

 30g water kefir grains 20g cane sugar 800mlfiltered water (room temperature)

-1L jar gauze rubber band sieve wooden or plastic spatula jug clip top bottle
+rubber band sieve wooden or plastic spatula jug clip top bottle

 Wash your jar in hot soapy water, then place it in the oven at 100°C for 15-20 mins to sterilise it, then leave to cool.